midonet/midonet/docs/openstack-integration.md

 the code path that gives vendors a place to insert their plugin code to configure the vNICs on the host.
-This plugin code is called a VIF driver, and it is in this driver that Nova must coordinate with MidoNet to effectively plug the VM into the MidoNet virtual bridge port that was created earlier.
+This plugin code is called a VIF driver, and it is in this driver that Nova must coordinate with MidoNet to effectively plug the VM into the MidoNet virtual bridge port.

 The first thing the VIF driver must do is to create a tap interface on the host, which represents the vNIC on the VM.
-This is a responsibility of Nova, but it has to also inform Midolman that one of its virtual ports is now mapped to a tap interface on a host.
-This is accomplished by invoking the following MidoNet API:
+While the creation of the tap interface is a responsibility of Nova, the creation of a datapath port to effectively plug the tap into on the host is a responsibility of the Midolman agent.
+In order for the VIF drive to request the Midolman agent to create the datapath port, it must invoke a REST API call to the Midolman API server.

+## Midolman API

+The URI for associating a virtual port to a host's interface is retrieved from making the following GET calls:

+GET /
+=> {"hosts": <hostsUri>, ...}

+GET <hostsUri>
+=> [{"hostId": <hostId>, "map_interface_to_port": <mapInterfaceToPortUri>, ...},
+    ...]

+Where the first GET call retrieves the URI to get all the hosts in the system (<hostsUri>) and the second GET call retrieves the URI to map an interface to a virtual port (<mapInterfaceToPortUri>) for each host in the system.
+Once you have this URI, you can POST to create the mapping:

-POST /ports/<portId>/attach_interface
+POST <mapInterfaceToPortUri>
-{ 'hostId': <hostId>, 'interface': 'tap0' }
+=> {"portId": <portId>, "interfaceName": <interfaceName>}

-Where 'tap0' is the name of the tap Nova created, portId is the virtual port ID of Midolman, and hostId is the host identifier stored in Midolman.
-This API alerts Midolman to set up the local networking resources.
-Keep in mind that the URI above is just an example;  The actual URI has to be discovered from the 'attach_interface' field of the Port media type response entity.
+Where <interfaceName> is the name of the tap that Nova created, <portId> is the virtual port ID of Midolman.
+A successful call to this API alerts Midolman to set up the datapath port on the host.

 ## Zookeeper

-'attach_interface' API creates the following entries in Zookeeper:
+'map_interface_and_port' API creates the following entries in Zookeeper:

-- /hosts/<hostId>/ports/<portId> -> { <portId>, <interfaceName> }
+- /hosts/<hostId>/vrnMappings/ports/<portId> -> { <portId>, <interfaceName> }

-This mapping indicates the association of virtual ports to host interfaces.
+This mapping indicates the association of a virtual port to an interface of a host.
 Midolman agents watch the ZK changes of the host that it is running on.
 When it is notified of the mapping, it begins the operations to set up the datapath port on the host that corresponds to the mapped virtual port.

 - /ports/<portId> -> { ..., <hostId> }